danielmcheng1/drone/writeup.md

 Photo Compression | ImageUtil
 Photo Transfer| JSch

-During this phase, I also identified troubleshooting resources, such as the [DJI developer forum] (http://forum.dev.dji.com) and [DJI posts on Stack Overflow] (https://stackoverflow.com/questions/tagged/dji-sdk).
-I additionally contacted DJI support to validate that it feasible to take photos and save them to phone storage during waypoint mission flight.
+During this phase, I also reviewed the sample [DJI tutorials}(https://developer.dji.com/mobile-sdk/documentation/introduction/index.html), and identified troubleshooting resources, such as the [DJI developer forum] (http://forum.dev.dji.com) and [DJI posts on Stack Overflow] (https://stackoverflow.com/questions/tagged/dji-sdk).
+I additionally contacted DJI support to validate the most essential feature for my app (i.e. that photos could be automatically downloaded during mission execution).

 ### Revised Timeline
 Once I determined that the DJI mobile SDK could implement all of my required features, I adjusted my initial timeline to account for the effort required to write an Android application.

 At this point, six days had elapsed already.
-App development would take, at minimum, three days--and would likely take closer to five or six days.
-Hence I had to eliminate several features in my initial timeline, including:
+Given that I had not worked with Android before, an initial prototype would take, at minimum, three days--and a would likely take closer to five or six days to iron out any bugs.
+Hence, to accommodate app development, I had to eliminate several features in my initial timeline, including:
 * Automated MMS photo sharing
 * Setting up subscription service
 * Prototyping system for multiple drones

-These were features more conducive to a beta version of the app--but were clearly not necessary for the alpha version.
-Recall the minimum criteria for this drone service:
+These were nice-to-have features in a beta version of the app--but were not necessary for the alpha version.
+Recall the requirements for this drone service:

-_As a user of this drone service, I need to have the ability to:_
-1. Request a photo capture right NOW
+> 1. Request a photo capture right now
-2. Browse current AND historical images for my location of interest
+> 2. Browse current AND historical images for my location of interest

-Hence I chose to focus the majority of my remaining time on a custom app, because this would allow me to fulfill the above two criteria.
+Hence I chose to divert the majority of my remaining time into this custom Android app, to ensure I could achieve the above two criteria.

 Finally, I also deprioritized writing code to automatically parse and count cars in these drone images.
 This was again a nice-to-have feature, but not strictly necessary.
 For example, users of this service could easily take a look at a photo of street parking and tell if any parking spots were open.
 Automatic object recognition was not strictly necessary for the success of this project prototype.

-Hence my revised timeline was as follows:
+Thus my revised timeline was as follows:
 * Days 7 - 9: Build Android app prototype with photo download and automatic mission control
 * Day 10: Add functionality to schedule missions
 * Day 11: Add functionality to trigger missions